yfduskk/vitis-ai_tutorials/3-step_quick-start/step2.md

 DPU_MEAN=1346.91

 ```
-For the performance test images are provided in the `images` folder.
-These are only provided as part of the .deb package and not part of the Git source repo.
+Images for this test are provided in the `images` folder.
 By default the performance test runs for 30 seconds and uses 1 thread.
 This can be adjusted as follows (8 threads & 60s):
 ```
 $ ./test_performance_facedetect densebox_320_320 test_performance_facedetect.list -t 8 -s 60
 WARNING: Logging before InitGoogleLogging() is written to STDERR